 Address: 3111 West 35th Street, Tarrytown

-Two friends — Flo Clemons and Adair Belisle — are opening their perfect neighborhood hang with this wine bar-slash-bottle shop.
-The long wine list will be available for to-go bottles and on-site drinking by bottle or glass.
-Also on deck will be another location of Allday Pizza, boasting pies and slices, along with salads, meatballs, and soft-serve gelato.
+Two friends — Flo Clemons and Adair Belisle — opened their perfect neighborhood hang with this wine bar-slash-bottle shop.
+The long wine list is available for to-go bottles and on-site drinking by bottle or glass.
+Also on deck is the first location of Allday Pizza, boasting pies and slices, along with salads, meatballs, and soft-serve gelato.